gian-hancock/config/autokey/README.md

+# Note
+This is now unused, see keyd directory for alternative

 # Keybindings for Linux
 Autokey configuration for my Linux keybindings.
 The configuration is provided in the `data` directory. `generate_config.sh` is the script used to generate the configuration files.